vivianz7319/apcsa-freedom-project/tool/learning-log.md

 * Authentication and authorization have been previously incorporated into Django, which means you can focus on writing your app because the basic web development functionality has already been done.
 * Replit also allows for real-time collaboration.
 You can access Replit on any platform that has an active internet connection, and you can edit your code and connect with other developers anytime and anywhere.

+**12/04/23**

+If we want the "skeleton" of the webiste we would need to have a `django-admin tool` to generate a project folder, the basic file templates, and manage.py, which serves as the project management script.

 X/X/X:
 * Text